Gay/LGBT History Month – October 9th: Johnny Mathis, Billy Graham Apologizes, and Aileen Wournos and The Lesbian Avengers

 1999: Lesbian politician Ulrike Lunacek becomes the first openly gay member of Austrian Parliament, serving with the Austrian Green party.
 She now serves as a co-President of the Intergroup on LGBT Rights, an organization that works for the rights of LGBT people within the European Parliament..

 2002: Lesbian serial killer Aileen Wournos (7 murders in one year) is executed in Florida.
-During her trail The Lesbian Avengers “a direct action group focused on issues vital to lesbian survival and visibility in NYC runs a “Free Aileen Wournos” campaign.
-Not because Wournos is innocent, but because she is a woman and a lesbian.
+During her trail The Lesbian Avengers “a direct action group focused on issues vital to lesbian survival and visibility” in NYC runs a “Free Aileen Wournos” campaign not because Wournos is innocent, but just because she is a woman and a lesbian.
+The Lesbian Avengers never recover fully from their loss of credibility over this action.